noties/Requirements/README.md

 }
 ```

+Please note that although it's possible to define EventSource in a Fragment one should not do it. `RequirementCase` starts activites and requests permissions from specified Activity (with which `Requirements` was built), so, most likely, a Fragment's EventSource won't receive events.

 ### Validation

 It's a good thing to start validation process in reaction to some action (button click, etc).